Documentation

 Understanding the response to the Checkout UI

-When the Payment App finishes its operation, it has to inform the Checkout UI that it should be closed and then check if the transaction is approved or not.
-If the transaction is approved or undefined, the Checkout UI will redirect the user to the Order Placed page; otherwise, it will show a warning pop-up and then take the user back to the payment options.
+When the Payment App finishes its operation, it must notify the Checkout UI so the UI can close the app and verify the transaction status.
+If the status is approved or undefined, the Checkout UI redirects the customer to the Order Placed page.
+Otherwise, it displays a warning and returns the customer to the payment method selection.

-To perform these steps, the Checkout UI listens to the transactionValidation.vtex event that is triggered by the Payment App using the browser’s native event handling engine during the validation step.
-When this event is triggered, the Checkout UI will close the Payment App and check the transaction status from the Gateway.
-The following example method can be used by the Payment App to trigger the event:
+The Payment App notifies the Checkout UI by dispatching the transactionValidation.vtex event using the browser’s native event handling engine.
+The Checkout UI listens for this event, closes the Payment App, and queries the transaction status from the Gateway.
+Use the following method to trigger the event:

 _10